 We now study the costs of the post-pandemic inflation of 2021-2023 and show that the aggregate costs of inflation due to conflict remain a significant component.
 Specifically, we study inflation shocks (the left figure in Panel A of Figure 11) based on the difference between the headline Personal Consumption Expenditures (PCE) Inflation between January 2021 and December 2023 (quarterly frequency, but annualized), and steady-state inflation 2%.
 Following December 2023, we assume that inflation converges back to steady state at a rate of $\rho = 0.72$ .
-The key difference between this episode and the previous simpler inflation scenarios, is that inflation peaks several quarters after the initial quarter.
-Therefore, inflation expectations can meaningfully affect the timing of conflict decisions.
+The key difference between this episode and the

-&lt;sup>23These results are not comparable to quantitative exercises from menu-cost models of price setting, which typically study the welfare costs of steady-state changes in inflation and use permanent decreases in consumption as welfare units (e.g., Nakamura et al., 2018).
+&lt;sup>23These results are not comparable to quantitative exercises from menu-cost models of price setting, which typically study the welfare costs of steady-state changes in inflation and use permanent decreases in consumption as welfare units (e.g. Nakamura et al., 2018).
 We instead study the welfare costs of transitory inflation shocks and use decreases in a single year of consumption as welfare units.